kheller18/data-structures-algorithms/questions/CSS.md

       ```

 40. What is specificity?
 How to calculate specificity?
-    + A process of determining which CSS rule will be applied to an element.
+    + `Specificity`: a process of determining which CSS rule will be applied to an element.
 It actually determines which rules will take precedence.
 Inline style usually wins then ID then the class value (or pseudo-class or attribute selector), the universal selector (*) has no specificity.
 ID selectors have a higher specificity than attribute selectors.

 41. What is progressive rendering?
 How do you implement progressive rendering in the website?.
 What are the advantages of it?
-    + Progressive rendering is the name given to techniques used to improve the performance of a webpage (in particular, improve perceived load time) to render content for display as quickly as possible.
+    + `Progressive rendering`: the name given to techniques used to improve the performance of a webpage (in particular, improve perceived load time) to render content for display as quickly as possible.
     + We can implement the progressive rendering of the page by loading the lazy loading of the images.
 We can use Intersection Observer API to lazy load the image.
 The API makes it simple to detect when an element enters the viewport and take an action when it does.
 Once the image enters the viewport, we will start loading the images.
     + ```
       <img class="lazy"